 32. Smoky Lavender Bob

-Did you think only long hair worked with lavender hair colors?
+Did you think only long hair worked with purple hair colors?
 This slanted bob proves you wrong.
 A mixture of darker violets and smoky lavenders blends together beautifully in this sassy haircut.

 33. Magenta & Lilac Triple Dutch Braid

 Dutch braids and balayages go so well together – it’s like the braid accentuates the depth that the balayage brings to the hair, and shows off the roots in a daring way.
 This look is dominated by warmer magenta and lilac hair colors, with just a touch of cool lavender, making it another excellent option for warmer skin tones.

 This violet lilac balayage hair is super romantic thanks to really neat, curled ends, and a crown twist.

 Since double Dutch braids go so well with lavender hair colors, why not make two of them?
 I find the color blend of magenta, violet, lavender, and warm brown really remarkable in this gorgeous, warm balayage.

 36. Platinum and Lavender Balayage with a Crown Braid